 - have swelling along with other symptoms, such as difficulty breathing

-- develop painful or unpleasant side effects after they start taking medication
+- develop painful or unpleasant side effects after they start taking a medication

 - suddenly gain weight for no apparent reason

-Numerous other conditions can cause swelling in the feet.
-They
+Numerous other conditions can cause swelling in the feet, including:

 - Blood clots: A blood clot in the veins of the leg may cause swelling in one foot.